 CC8.0: Change Management

-The different controls are discussed in more detail below.
+The different trust principles are discussed in more detail below.

 CC 2.0: Communication and Information